 Dive sites around Amed

-Starting from Jemeluk beach, this dive site is used to discover scuba dives and for dive courses.
-It is also a renowned snorkelling spot.
+Starting from Jemeluk beach, this dive site is used to discover scuba dives and dive courses.
+It is also a renowned snorkeling spot.
 This dive site starts on a strip of sand of about 50 meters, between a 1 and 5 m depth.
-This allows beginner divers to get accustomed to the equipment, to practice some skills in shallow water and indulge in the pleasure of diving.
+This allows beginner divers to get accustomed to the equipment, to practice some skills in shallow water, and to indulge in the pleasure of diving.
 Following the sandy strip, we reach a 200 m long coral garden between a 2 and 10 m depth.
 The fauna and flora are particularly appreciated by all divers and you will also be able to dive around a small temple immersed at a 5 m depth and serving as an underwater post office.

-Located on the left side of Jemeluk bay, this dive site is mainly used for diving courses.
+Located on the left side of Jemeluk Bay, this dive site is mainly used for diving courses.
 We notably come across a dozen statues submerged between a 5 and 18-meter depth.
 Greatly photogenic, those statues make for a great shelter for juvenile fish and sometimes unveil unexpected encounters (stripped pipefish, ghost pipefish, crocodilefish, green turtles…)

 This dive site is mainly accessible to experienced divers.
 It is reachable from the beach but can also be done as a drift dive, using a traditional Balinese fishing boat called jukung.
 The break of The Wall starts at 15 meters and ends between a 40 and 50-meter depth.